- Shubhi Sharma

 About my PhD research

-I have recently concluded a 13 month long ethnographic fieldwork in the Khasi Hills district of Meghalaya (India) (2017 December-2019 January).
+I concluded a 13 month long ethnographic fieldwork in the Khasi Hills district of Meghalaya (India) (2017 December-2019 January).
 Khasis are a matrilineal but deeply patriarchal Adivasi society where a conservation project (REDD+) was initiated by an all-male Adivasi leadership and an international group of actors.
 Meghalayan landscape is one of India’s richest source of minerals and the forests there account for almost 70% of the total geographical area of the state However, commercialization of natural resources over the past two decades has marred the landscape and has given rise to several such conservation projects.
 This project is closely intertwined with one male Adivasi’s personal life trajectory and charismatic leadership, which makes for an interesting tension as REDD+ is chiefly about impersonal markets.
 The Khasi society is also rife with tensions between a predominantly tribal and several minor non-tribal groups.

 It is within this context that I aim to assess how the ‘technologies’ of REDD+ foster, maintain or entrench the past histories of dispossession; inequalities; gendered identities and conflicts, and create different kinds of ‘environmental and gendered subjects’.
 I am also analysing the agency of the Adivasis in these processes, whilst not losing sight of the structural inequalities at work.
 My ethnographic study was informed by feminist and governmentality methodology whilst it also drew from notions of personal and impersonal domination in Max Weber’s work.